Holidays in St. Kitts & Nevis 2023/2024

 For a luxury holiday to a land that represents the Caribbean of old, discover a St. Kitts & Nevis holiday.
 It’s a pair of islands that have so far been left uncharted on the tourist map and, as a result, their lush interiors largely remain as nature intended.

 The untouched natural surroundings on both islands are a haven for hikers, with trails veining the contoured emerald landscape.
-Valleys, ravines and rock formations make for captivating scenery in St. Kitts, the green wilds speckled with colourful orchids and patrolled by white-tailed deer and mongooses.
+Valleys, ravines and rock formations make for captivating scenery on St. Kitts holidays, the green wilds speckled with colourful orchids and patrolled by white-tailed deer and mongooses.
 As an illustration of its remoteness, the roaming vervet monkeys brought over by the French in the 17th century outnumber locals by two-to-one and on Nevis it’s said there are more donkeys than people.

 This lack of development in both St. Kitts and Nevis has meant a languid pace of life stills exists, former plantations and charming colonial towns left to be characterised by their relaxed locals.
 Soak up the mellow atmosphere with rum in hand and the sound of soca in the background and raise your glass to the Caribbean of yesteryear.